1j01/grype/README.md

 - Page is scrolled towards the hidden input when typing
 - The viewport is scaled based on width only, requiring scrolling if height > width, and zoom is ineffective (only resizing the width of the viewport scales the content)
 - Dilate filter for borders is inefficient (MAY cause lag, not sure how bad)
-- Context menu doesn't work correctly (I recall reading an article about how CodeMirror handled this, but I can't find it now; but basically we need to put something editable under the cursor)
 - Ctrl+Z doesn't undo text field expansion or creation
 - Slight inaccuracy accumulates over curves, seen in selection highlight, caret position, or editing after placing cursor (Chrome-family browsers only; Firefox works fine)
 - Stylistically: